Korean Cuisine

 Instructions

-• Add the sliced beef to the marinade, ensuring all pieces are coated.
-Marinate for at least 30 minutes.
+• Add the sliced beef to the marinade and let it sit for at least 30 minutes.

-• Heat a skillet over medium-high heat until hot.
+• Heat a skillet or wok over medium-high heat.

-• Sear the beef in the hot skillet for about 2-3 minutes on each side until browned.
+• Add the marinated beef to the hot skillet, cooking for about 5-7 minutes until browned.

 • Remove from heat and let it rest for a couple of minutes.

-• Serve the beef with rice or noodles, garnished with sesame seeds.
+• Serve the Korean beef over cooked rice or noodles.

 Nutrition